p2p-org/economy/posts/2019-06-15-what-is-your-best-atom-staking-strategy.md

 ---
-title: "Overview of atom staking strategies"
+title: "What is your best atom staking strategy?"
 description: "This post about various staking models for cosmos hub delegators"
 date: 2019-06-15
 thumbnail: 'http://url-to-thumbnail.jpg'